AntoinePinto/custom-decision-tree/README.md

 ## Current limitations

-The library currently has the following limitations :
+The library has, for now, the following limitations :

-*   Only two class classification is supported
+*   Only 2-class classification is supported
 *   Feature importance is not supported
 *   Split computation and decision trees computation are not parallelized